Written by the Harmukh Technologies SEO team based on campaigns conducted for Indian businesses since 2014. Last updated: March 2026.

 How long does it take to see results from a modern SEO strategy?

 The timeline has not changed significantly.
 Technical fixes typically produce results within two to four weeks.
 Content improvements take six to twelve weeks to show ranking impact after recrawling.
 Authority and backlink signals build over three to six months.
 Full competitive displacement in high-difficulty niches takes six to twelve months of consistent effort.
 What has changed is that the results, when they arrive, are more stable — content built on genuine E-E-A-T is far more resistant to algorithm volatility than keyword-optimised content built on thin authority.
-Our guide to hiring an SEO consultant covers how to set realistic expectations and accountability structures when working with an external partner.

 Should I stop targeting high-volume keywords entirely?

 No — but reframe why you target them.
-High-volume informational keywords are now less valuable as traffic drivers (because AI Overviews intercept many of the clicks) and more valuable as brand authority and AI citation opportunities.
+High-volume informational keywords are now less valuable as traffic drivers (because AI Overviews intercept many clicks) and more valuable as brand authority and AI citation opportunities.
 Being cited inside a Google AI Overview for a high-volume query exposes your brand to millions of impressions, even if fewer people click through to your site.
 Target high-volume keywords with content structured for AI Overview citation — not just for traditional ranking position — and you capture value from both outcomes simultaneously.